omarkmu/pz-omichat/docs/user-guide/java-mods.md

 ## Installation

+> [!NOTE]
-**Note:** Clients do not need to do this.
+> Clients do not need to do this.
 The relevant methods are called on the server.

 To install:
 1. Unzip the `java.zip` included in a [release](https://github.com/omarkmu/pz-omichat/releases).
-2. Copy each file the `zombie` folder into the corresponding subfolder within the `zombie` folder of the server's PZ game directory.
+2. Copy the `zombie` folder into the game directory (the directory which contains `projectzomboid.jar`).
-This folder is likely within a `java` folder.